-We made the choice to distinguish a MiniApp from a full-fledged React Native application considering that a MiniApp is not a complete application on its own--but rather a "mini" application that can be combined with other MiniApps to form parts of a mobile application.
+We made the choice to distinguish a MiniApp from a full-fledged React Native application considering that a MiniApp is not a complete application on its own, but rather a "mini" application that can be composed with other MiniApps to form parts of a mobile application.

 While your actual coding experience won't change, the CLI commands you'll interact with will be slightly different.
 Some of the commands from the React Native CLI have been replaced with a few Electrode Native CLI commands.

 react-native run-ioscommand to launch your React Native MiniApp inside an iOS simulator or real device, you will use the

 ern startcommand.
 Most of these commands will actually invoke the associated React Native commands, but the Electrode Native CLI commands perform additional platform-specific logic.
 Also, you won't have to use the React Native

 react-native linkcommand due to the fact that supported native dependencies will be automatically linked.